 Water is crucial in any bird-friendly backyard, but not all water is equally friendly to birds.
-Some bird baths can actually be hazardous to birds, and backyard birders should always take steps to keep their bird baths from causing problems for thirsty birds.
+Some bird baths can actually be hazardous to birds.
+Backyard birders should always take steps to keep their bird baths from causing problems for thirsty birds.

 Why Birds Need Water

-Birds need water not only to drink and stay hydrated, but also to bathe, preen and keep cool.
+Birds need water not only to drink and stay hydrated, but also to bathe, preen, and keep cool.
 A backyard bath can be especially important in arid regions where natural water sources are unpredictable and during periods of extreme drought when even long-standing water sources may vanish.
-Bird baths are also essential during the winter when much natural water is frozen and birds need to conserve energy for body warmth rather than melting water.
+Bird baths are also essential during the winter when much of the natural water is frozen.
+Birds need to conserve energy for body warmth rather than melting water.
 If the bath is not suitable, however, it can actually cause more problems for birds.

 Top 10 Worst Bird Baths (And How to Fix Them!)

 There are many ways a bird bath can be problematic for birds, even if it may seem to be a good water source.
 The worst bird bath offenders include these types:

 If there is no water in the bath, it does no good for birds.
 Even a deeper bath may empty out quickly from the vigorous splashing of bathing birds or evaporation on hot days.
 Shallow baths will dry out more quickly than deeper basins.

 The Fix: Opt for a slightly deeper bath and position it properly to stay full longer, taking advantage of sprinklers, water downspouts, or other refilling options.